Guided Duck Hunt

 - You will follow behind in your own vehicle to the hunting grounds.

 - Your guide will provide the ATV/UTV/boat and all necessary hunting equipment.
-He will also transport you and your group to the blinds.
+He will also transport you and your group to and from the blinds.

 - We hunt a wide variety of properties.
 We hunt flooded timber, agricultural fields, cypress lakes, sloughs, willow bottoms and rivers.
 Your guide will be scouting every afternoon to put you in the best possible place for a successful hunt.
 Many of our spots do NOT need waders to hunt, but if you want to have the most flexibility, bring your waders.
 You cannot stand in flooded timber without waders.

 - Your guide will provide all the decoys, hunting dog and will be an accomplished caller.
 Don’t take this to mean you are not welcome to call also or bring your own dog.
 You are welcome to dust off that duck call and help work in ducks!
 If you are a beginner, your guides are happy to help teach you a few tricks of the trade.

 - Our goal is to make sure everyone has an opportunity to kill their limits.
 And enjoy a true Arkansas duck hunting experience!

 - We do not offer evening guided duck hunts.
 We do offer optional add-on Afternoon Upland Bird Hunts on a private game reserve or an Afternoon Goose Hunt for Specks and Snows.

 - Each evening, your guides will head out to scout for the next days hunt.
 He will call you later in the evening to give you the game plan for the next days hunt.
 In the afternoons, there are several nearby attractions that clients enjoy checking out.